 Homework problem 3 is a very realistic business problem.
 If you take out a loan on your farm, you want to be very confident you will be able to make your payments.
-Assuming you know the percentage of 'sick/old cows' that produce bad milk, a very realistic evaluation can be made using the binomial analysis just performed.
+Assuming you know the percentage of 'sick/old cows' that produce bad milk, a very realistic evaluation can be made using the binomial analysis just discussed.

 - Decide whether or not the binomial distribution can be used to analyze risk to a small dairy farmer.
 He has 10 cows.
 Each cow has a 2% chance of producing bad milk.
 To pay his mortgage, all 10 cows must be good producers.
-The farmer want to know the likelihood that all 10 cows will be good?
+The farmer wants to know the likelihood that all 10 cows will be good?
 How likely is it he will have 1 bad cow?